Forza Horizon 6 – Latest News And Release Date

 Will Horizon Festival Return for Horizon 6?

-We will likely get some form of the Horizon Festival for the upcoming video game.
-After all, the festivals have been an integral part of the series for almost a decade now, and it will be a huge risk to drop it.
+We will likely get some form of the Horizon Festival for FH6.
+After all, the festivals have been an integral part of the series for almost a decade now, and it will be a huge risk to drop them.

 Forza Horizon 6 Expected Car List